 There is no required textbook for this course, but there will be assigned readings from online sources like government reports, academic journals and other periodicals, and media coverage.
 Videos and podcasts will also be incorporated.
-See the Brightspace page for materials.

 Course Instructor:

 Dr. Lisa Kadonaga, 250-588-2382 (LisaKGeography@gmail.com); Office TBA